JavierDHG/Taller_practico2/README.md

-# DataStructuresTemplates
+# Taller_practico2
-This is a repository of several templates of Data Structures.
+This is a repository of Taller_practico2.